2018/19 | Conestoga College

-Students who have not successfully participated in the requirements of their academic probation, who have failed to meet the standards set out in the Conestoga Student Guide and/or the Paralegal Program Standards and Procedures Handbook involving academic dishonesty, student responsibilities, or unacceptable behaviour, attitude or conduct or have failed 2 or more of thier required program courses may be discontinued from the Program at the end of the academic term.
+Students who have not successfully participated in the requirements of their academic probation, who have failed to meet the standards set out in the Conestoga Student Guide and/or the Paralegal Program Standards and Procedures Handbook involving academic dishonesty, student responsibilities, or unacceptable behaviour, attitude or conduct may be discontinued from the Program.
+Students may also be discontinued if they have failed 50% or more of their required program courses in a module or academic semester, and/or are unable to take more than 50% of the courses in a subsequent module or semester as a result of failed pre-requisites.
 Students who have not successfully completed all academic courses are not eligible to participate in the practicum placement.
 Students who have been discontinued from the Program may be considered for re-entry to the program for the following academic year.
 The Department will determine eligibility for re-entry into the program on a case-by-case basis.
 Re-admission to the program will be based on a plan of success developed and signed by the student, in consultation with the Program Coordinator.

 Students not planning to return to the Paralegal Program the following semester are expected to complete a Withdrawal Form available from the program coordinators, the registrar's office, or on the college website.

 Prior to transferring to another program, it is recommended that the student meet with the program coordinator or academic advisor.
 Students who decide to change programs may do so by completing and submitting a program application form to the registrar's office.
 If considering transferring to a program outside the school in which they are currently enrolled in, students may want to discuss options with a career advisor.
 When a student moves from one Conestoga program to another and where courses numbers/codes are identical or equivalent, automatic credit is given if passing grades are met.